sebapersson/PEtab.jl/docs/src/tutorials/define_problem/model_system.md

 ## Model as an `ODESystem`

-A [ModelingToolkitBase.jl](https://github.com/SciML/ModelingToolkit.jl) `ODESystem` can be used as the dynamic model.
+A [ModelingToolkitBase.jl](https://github.com/SciML/ModelingToolkit.jl) `ODESystem` is a valid dynamic model.
 Observables defined as algebraic equations (e.g. `obs1 ~ ...`) can be referenced by ID in `PEtabObservable`.
 For example:

 ```@example 1
 using ModelingToolkitBase